How can you have a smooth career change? Answer 4 questions!

 4) How will you get the word out?

 You need to think of yourself as a brand.
 How will you market your brand?
 Just like any other brand, you are communicating your message all the time – even when you’re not looking for a job.

 Develop a plan to get the word out.
-Make new friends.
-Reconnect with old ones.
+Make grow your network.
+Reconnect with old friends and colleagues.
 Redesign your resume.
 In fact, don’t think of it as your resume … it’s your brochure.
 Update your online profiles on any and all relevant social networking sites.
 There are many more – decide what’s best for you and then get started!

 A lot of people change careers but they don’t really think about it.
 Set aside some time go through these 4 questions so you find a career path that fits you perfectly.
 It leads to BIGG success.

 George “The Professor” & Mary-Lynn

 Direct link to The Bigg Success Show audio file | podcast: